-- Bit Depth: This drop-down menu sets the exported file's bit depth to either 8 or 16 bits per pixel. - Resolution: The resolution drop-down menu determines the resolution of the file.
+- Bit Depth: The bit-depth drop-down menu determines the bit depth, either 8 or 16 bits per pixel. - Resolution: The resolution drop-down menu determines the resolution of the file.

 NOTE: ON1 Photo RAW 2020 does not support the Smart Photos format used in earlier versions of Photo RAW.
-If you wish to preserve re-editability of your images, you must either use Photo RAW in standalone mode, or use Smart Objects in Photoshop, as detailed in the section "Using ON1 Photo RAW 2020 with Adobe Photoshop" on page 10.
+If you wish to preserve re-editability of your images, you must either use Photo RAW in standalone mode, or use Smart Objects in Photoshop, as detailed on "Using ON1 Photo RAW 2019 with Adobe Photoshop" on page 9.